somarbilal/Hello_world/README.md

 #Example Repository
-This is a sample repo, hellow worls!
+This is a sample repo, hello world!

+This is a Second change